cofactoryai/textbase/README.md

 ![Demo Deploy GIF](assets/textbase-deploy.gif)

+## Image To Text
+Added `Salesforce/blip-image-captioning-large` model for Image to Text convertion.

+## Text To Image
+Added `runwayml/stable-diffusion-v1-5` model for Text to Image convertion.

+## Text Extractction
+Along with two also added Text Extraction Feature with OCR

 ## Installation
 Make sure you have `python version >=3.9.0`, it's always good to follow the [docs](https://docs.textbase.ai/get-started/installation) 👈🏻
 ### 1. Through pip